rustypotato19/Python-Utils/README.md

 - match_pass_criteria: checks a string (password) against provided regex criteria in a list

 By default:
-- at lest 1 special character
+- at least 1 special character
 - at least 1 lowecase letter
 - at least 1 uppercase letter
 - at least 8 characters long